OptNet: Differentiable Optimization as a Layer in Neural Networks: OptNet: solving optimization within a neural network

 In the backpropagation algorithm, however, we never want to explicitly form the actual Jacobian matrices, but rather want to form the left matrix-vector product with some previous backward pass vector $\frac{\partial \ell}{\partial z^\star} \in \mathbb{R}^n$, i.e., $\frac{\partial \ell}{\partial z^\star} \frac {\partial z^\star}{\partial b}$.
 We can do this efficiently by noting the solution for the $(\dd z, \dd \lambda, \dd \nu)$ involves multiplying the \emph {inverse} of the left-hand-side matrix in \eqref{eq:kkt-diff} by some right hand side.
 Thus, if we multiply the backward pass vector by the transpose of the differential matrix

 then the relevant gradients with respect to all the QP parameters can be given by

 where as in standard backpropagation, all these terms are at most the size of the parameter matrices.
-We note that some of these parameters should depend on the previous layer $z_i$ and the gradients with respect to the previous layer can be obtained through the chain rule.
-As we will see in the next section, the solution to an interior point method in fact already provides a factorization we can use to compute these gradient efficiently.
+Some of these parameters should depend on the previous layer $z_i$ and the gradients with respect to the previous layer can be obtained through the chain rule.
+In the next section, we show that the solution to an interior point method provides a factorization we can use to compute these gradient efficiently.